adeshkedlaya05/Url-Shortner/README.md

 ## Features

 - Shorten any valid URL to a short, unique code.
-- Set expiry time (hours, minutes, seconds) for each shortened URL.
+- Users can set expiry time (hours, minutes, seconds) for each shortened URL.
 - Redirect users to the original URL if the short URL is still valid.
 - Show a "not found" page if the URL has expired or does not exist.
 - **Implemented SOLID design principles** for clean, maintainable, and scalable code.